Admin Manual – Using the Security Operations Board

 • Quick actions like Emergency Details (for panic alerts)

-Use the top-right tools to:
+The top-right tools allow you to:

 • Search by title or keyword.

-Filter by Severity or Time Range (24 hours, 7 days, 30 days, or All Time).
+• Filter by Severity or Time Range (24 hours, 7 days, 30 days, or All Time).

 3. Daily Use – Step by Step